• Menu

 Professional water treatment specialists and distribution system operators typically use this chlorination method to Sanitize Pipes and chlorinate water lines.

-The procedure involves leaving the water system or pipeline under pressure and using high pressure, low-volume metering pump to inject a concentrated chlorine solution while the water is flowing at a given flow rate.
+The procedure involves leaving the water system or pipeline under pressure and using a high-pressure, low-volume metering pump to inject a concentrated chlorine solution while the water is flowing at a given flow rate.

 After a chlorine residual of 50 to 100 ppm is detected at each faucet or fixture (using a high-range chlorine test kit), the chlorine solution is allowed to remain in the pipes for 12 to 24 hours.